Magnification (album): Reissues

 The album has been reissued five times.
-In 2001, it was released in its standard version and three two-disc limited editions in the US, each version sold in Borders, Best Buy, and F.Y.E. and Trans World branches, respectively.
+In 2001, it was released in its standard version and three two-disc limited editions in the US, each version sold in Borders, Best Buy, and F.Y.E.
+(Trans World Entertainment) retail locations, respectively.
 Each bonus disc contains different live tracks recorded on the Masterworks and Yessymphonic Tours.
 A new two-disc Special Edition of the album was released in June 2002 in the United Kingdom with alternate artwork, the second disc being a HDCD CD-ROM containing further live tracks, the promotional video to "Don't Go", a live performance of "The Gates of Delirium" from the Yessymphonic Tour, and an interview with Anderson.
 In the United States, a version on DVD-Audio with a 5.1 surround sound mix was released by Rhino Records on 30 July 2002, containing extended sleeve notes and bonus audio and video content.
 Magnification was included in the Yes compilation album Essentially Yes (2006).